Last Updated on

 *Periodic Payment Offer: You are given more time to pay the proposed amount (6 to 24 months) in monthly installments after the offer is accepted.

 When you submit the form, the first proposed installment payment of the periodic payment offer should be included (this is typically nonrefundable).[https://www.irs.gov/taxtopics/tc204]

 The IRS doesn’t accept every application for an Offer in Compromise, and you will most likely have to wait before receiving a decision.
-This can take anywhere from four weeks to eight months after submitting the form and depends on the individual case and complexity of your tax debt and financial situation.
+This can take anywhere from four weeks to eight months after submitting the form and depends on the individual case and complexity of your back taxes and financial situation.

 A decision by the IRS includes rejecting the offer, withdrawing the offer by you, returning the offer as not processable, or a failure to continue to make payments under an Offer in Compromise.

 Typically, it takes around six months for the IRS to decide whether or not to approve or reject your offer.
 Specifically, five to nine months for individuals who are not self-employed and around seven to eighteen months for self-employed individuals (to make sure business and personal expenses aren’t being mixed) or taxpayers with more complex finances.

 It can take even longer if you have to appeal or dispute their decision.
 In some cases, the IRS won’t even look at your application.

 If you don’t hear anything from the IRS two years after the date you applied (whether it’s an acceptance, denial, or withdrawal), your Offer in Compromise will be automatically approved.

 There are a few factors that may lead to an automatic rejection:

 * You haven’t filed all of your required tax returns.